How To Install R Packages From Command Line

 # — Please select a CRAN mirror for use in this session —

-This message means R cannot find the RMySQL package in its repository, and we will need to install a mirror first.
+This message means R cannot find the RMySQL package in its repository, and we must install a mirror first.

 2. Install R packages using CRAN mirrors.